Green Tile Social Club

 Green Tile Social Club (GTSC) is a New York City-based social club to teach and play mahjong.
-The mission of the club is to "connect with and give back to the Asian American community".
+The mission of the club is to "connect with and give back to the Asian American community" as a way celebrate Asian American culture.
 The social club has also become a replacement or supplemental to traditional nightlife, which has attracted many Gen Zers due to their shifting priorities and social habits.
 The club plays the Hong Kong style of mahjong.

 Origins

 Mahjong is this pastime that represents play and downtime, and those weren’t privileges that were afforded to our parents and grandparents as they were trying to survive here.
 There was a lost years era where it became a household game and then it disappeared from the public eye.